Your Worst Animal Nightmares: Episode 10 - Fatal Crossing: The Kerry Mcloughlin Story

-Subject: Kerry Mcloughlin is decapitated in a fatal crocodile attack while crossing a river.
+Subject: Fisherman Kerry Mcloughlin is decapitated in a fatal crocodile attack while crossing a river.

 Episode 11 - Deadly Strike: The Ryan Cole Story

 Subject: An Australian adolescent, Ryan Cole gets bitten by an eastern brown snake, the world's second most venomous snake, next to a river and faints in the water.

 Episode 12 - Lethal Trap: The Ginger Meadows Story

 Subject: Two women, Jane Burchett and Ginger Meadows are cornered next to a waterfall in the Prince Regent River, when Ginger tries to flee, she gets mutilated on the water by a saltwater crocodile.

 Reception

 Common Sense Media rated the show 2 out of 5 stars.